icza/shutdown/README.md

 		log.Println("Doing this before shutting down.")
 	}

-Note that monitoring the shutdown channel must be on the `main` goroutine and your task in another one (and the other way), because the app terminates when the `main()` function returns.
+Note that monitoring the shutdown channel must be in the `main` goroutine and your task in another one (and not the other way), because the app terminates when the `main()` function returns.

 ### Advanced example